-Soil Nutrient Dynamics Across Slope Gradients
+Soil Nutrient Dynamics across Slope Gradients

-The results revealed significant variations in soil fertility parameters between the upper and lower slopes of compound farms in the tropical environment of Nsukka, Nigeria (Tables 3 and 4).
+The results revealed that significant variations in soil fertility parameters between the upper and lower slopes of compound farms in the tropical environment of Nsukka, Nigeria (Tables 3 and 4).
 We expected significant differences in nutrient levels between the upper and lower slopes.
 This is because of the recognized fact that through the processes of sediment transportation, nutrients are washed down from the higher to lower slopes leading to higher soil health indicators in the lower slopes.
 Runoff and sediment from higher slopes increase the amount of nutrients in lower slope areas (Wu et al., 2022).
 Soil properties and hydraulic factors affect sediment transport mechanisms, making it easier for fine particles high in nutrients to end up in lower slope areas (Liu et al., 2024).
 However, our results show that that might not be the case in compound farms across slope gradients.
-Soil nutrient contents such as soil organic matter content (OM), total nitrogen (TN), pH and exchangeable bases (calcium, magnesium, and potassium) were consistently higher at the upper slopes compared to the lower slopes (Figure 2).
+Soil nutrient contents such as soil organic matter (OM), total nitrogen (TN), pH and exchangeable bases (calcium, magnesium, and potassium) were consistently higher at the upper slopes compared to the lower slopes (Figure 2).

 The pH values in H2O ranged from 6.74 to 6.32 in the upper and lower slopes and were rated neutral to slightly acidic respectively, by Enwenzor et al. (1989).
 The higher pH value of the upper slope (6.74 for pH in H2O) can be attributed to the reduced mineralization of organic material at the upper slope, hence the accumulation of more organic matter content which increased the soil pH.
 Amuyou and Kotingo (2015) also reported a relatively high soil pH value in the upper slope segment compared to other segments of the catena which was attributed to grasses covering the upper slope.
 Ogunwale et al. (2002) and Babalola et al. (2007) also reported a decreased pH going downward the hill.
 Contrariwise, Hendershot et al. (1992) reported a slightly higher pH at the downslope positions.
-Landon (1991) explained that the production of complexes of iron, manganese, and aluminum compounds by phosphates in the presence of pH values lower than 5.5 results in the inaccessibility of these compounds to plants.
+Landon (1991) explained the production of complexes of iron, manganese, and aluminum compounds by phosphates in the presence of pH values lower than 5.5 results in the inaccessibility of these compounds to plants.
 This is one of the impacts of low and high pH on the availability of nutrients to plants.
 Furthermore, high pH values decrease microbial activity thus retarding the decomposition of organic matter.
 However, our results show that the differences in pH (H2O) values were not significant across the slopes.

-The value of organic matter was higher at the upper slope (30.2 g kg-1) against 13.9 g kg-1 at the lower slope.
+The value of organic matter was higher at the upper slope (30.2 g kg-1) against (13.9 g kg-1) at the lower slope.
 Generally, the OM content was rated moderate to high, according to Enwenzor et al. (1989).
 The higher value of organic matter on the upper slope (30.2 g kg-1) relative to the lower slope (13.9 g kg-1) could be due to the increment of economic trees leading to a higher accumulation of organic materials in the upper slope compound farms.
 Contrarily, Khan et al. (2013) reported that organic matter was higher at the lower slope than at the upper slope.